5 Part II: Tree Sapling Study

 - Then remove the

 NAs from the dataset usingna.omit()function.
 Remember to save the cleaned version of your dataset to a new name (or override the old name).
+Save assap_clean.

 Question 12

 a.
 How does moose browsing pressure vary across different ecoregions?
 With the help of pipes %>%, create a new database using the group_by() function to group the data by Ecoregion, and then use summarize() to calculate the mean() moose BrowsingScore for each site.
 Print the result using the print() function.
+Save the result as sap_reg_browse.
+HINT: Remember to use your cleaned dataset from the question above.

 Question 13